 Are there any private balconies?
-Yes

-Private balcony details

-Private balconies are provided on the 1st - 5th floors on both the front and rear elevation.
+Yes Private balcony details Private balconies are provided on the 1st - 5th floors on both the front and rear elements of the floors on both the front and rear elements. levation.
 These appear to be steel framed with glazed upstands.

-People

-Are there any people especially at risk from fire?
+People Are there any people especially at risk from fire?
 Not Known